ceph/ceph/doc/rados/operations/control.rst

 System Commands
 ===============

-Execute the following to display the current cluster status.  :
+To display the current cluster status, run the following commands:

 .. prompt:: bash $

    ceph -s
    ceph status

-Execute the following to display a running summary of cluster status and major events. :
+To display a running summary of cluster status and major events, run the following command:

 .. prompt:: bash $

    ceph -w

-Execute the following to show the monitor quorum, including which monitors are participating and which one is the leader. :
+To display the monitor quorum, including which monitors are participating and which one is the leader, run the following commands:

 .. prompt:: bash $

    ceph mon stat
    ceph quorum_status

-Execute the following to query the status of a single monitor, including whether or not it is in the quorum. :
+To query the status of a single monitor, including whether it is in the quorum, run the following command:

 .. prompt:: bash $

    ceph tell mon.[id] mon_status

-where the value of ``[id]`` can be determined, e.g., from ``ceph -s``.
+Here the value of ``[id]`` can be found by consulting the output of ``ceph -s``.

 Authentication Subsystem
 ========================

-To add a keyring for an OSD, execute the following:
+To add an OSD keyring for a specific OSD, run the following command:

 .. prompt:: bash $

    ceph auth add {osd} {--in-file|-i} {path-to-osd-keyring}

-To list the cluster's keys and their capabilities, execute the following:
+To list the cluster's keys and their capabilities, run the following command:

 .. prompt:: bash $